wernerviljoen/avd-auto-backup/README.md

 - What is the customer’s name?
 - How many data centers have they got?

-It then iterates through the last two questions based on the answer of the question "How many DCs have they got?":
+It then iterates through the last two questions based on the answer of the question "How many data centers have they got?":
-- How many SPINES are in <CUSTOMER>_DC_<NUMBER>?
+- How many SPINES are in <CUSTOMER>>_DC<NUMBER>?
-- How many LEAF-PAIRS are in <CUSTOMER>_DC_<NUMBER>?
+- How many LEAF-PAIRS are in <CUSTOMER>>_DC<NUMBER>?
-- What is the Management IP Pool in CIDR format in DC_<NUMBER>?
+- What is the Management IP Pool in CIDR format in DC<NUMBER>?

-Based on the input it generates all the files required for <NUMBER> of DCs for <CUSTOMER>.
+Based on the input it generates all the files required for # of DCs for CUSTOMER one folder up from the script directory.
 This includes:
 ```
 <CUSTOMER> -- a New directory for the customer name.
 ├── <CUSTOMER>_inventory -- The directory for all inventory files.